 - Greco di Tufo.
 Outside of Campania, the white wine known as Greco di Tufo isn’t as popular as Fiano di Avellino.
 Inside of Campania (in southwestern Italy), Greco di Tufo is the hometown favorite, with its “sublime minerality” and full-bodied fruitiness.

 - Chianti Rufina.
 The Classico region is where the world’s most famous Chianti originates.
 But the Chianti Rufina district (east of Florence) produces red wines that are a breed apart.
-Chianti Rufina wines are rich in character and superbly acidic, wonderfully complex and perfect for aging.
+Chianti Rufina wines are rich in character and superbly acidic, wonderfully complex, and perfect for aging.

 - Soave.
-Before it was eclipsed by chardonnay and pinot grigio, the wine known as Soave (produced mostly from Garganega grapes) was one of the most popular white wines of the 70s and 80s.
+Before it was eclipsed by chardonnay and pinot grigio, the wine is known as Soave (produced mostly from Garganega grapes) was one of the most popular white wines of the 70s and 80s.

 Carignan is the Best Wine You (Probably) Never Heard of